SAP/sap-btp-service-operator/README.md

   PASSWORD: ********
 ```

-###### Example of a binding with customized metadata and one of the existing formatting options for stringData  (key-value as default, credentials as JSON Object, credentials and service instance info as JSON).
+###### Example of a binding with customized metadata section and applied pre-existing formating option for stringData (credentials as JSON object):

-In this example, you customize the metadata section in the secretTemplate while
+In this example, you omit the `stringData` field from the `secretTemplate` and use the `secretKey` to format your `stringData` instead. (see

 `ServiceBinding`